When some form of structure or routine is disrupted the world becomes confusing and overwhelming again. It might be

 Generally one of the most significant causes of ‘challenging behavior’ is a communicative need.
 For people with profound

-anxiety to build up.
+build up.
 It is also quite likely that ‘challenging behaviors’ will directly serve as a form of communication.
+Natural ‘tantrums’,

 Frequent Tantrums

-child from the situation, allows him or her time to calm down, and teaches the child that having a temper tantrum is not
+from the situation, allows him or her time to calm down, and teaches the child that having a temper tantrum is not acceptable

-usually improve their ability to communicate, become increasingly independent, and recognize the benefits of having these
+improve their ability to communicate, become increasingly independent, and recognize the benefits of having these skills.

-skills.
 Children who continue to have tantrums after the age of 4 usually need outside help learning to deal with anger.
+Temper

-Temper tantrums that continue or start during the school years may be a sign of other issues, including problems with
+tantrums that continue or start during the school years may be a sign of other issues, including problems with learning or

 Talk with a health professional if: